Phantom Lancer

 Power Cogs and

-* He can find a Tinker hiding in trees with his Rocket Flare.
+Battery Assault.
+Clockwerk can also find a Tinker hiding in trees with his

 * Clockwerk usually buys a Blade Mail, which does lots of damage to Tinker if he gets hit by his abilities (especially March of the Machines).